mohamadi7613/mycheat/tools/rabbitmq.md

 ### why we need broker?

-+ decouple and scale our application in a distribute system
++ decouple and scale our application in a distributed system
++ integrate systems written in diff languages
 + aggregate info -> format info -> queue info for using later -> transform info
 + use `dump broker`: it means "No Logic Inside, Only Routing"  -> docouple info
++ increase fault tolerance level
++ high scalability

 #### Why RabbitMQ?